abhisuri97/pennapps-flask-workshop/README.md

 # PennApps XV Flask Workshop

-## What this is

-A really really simple 10 minute demo of routes, forms, and templates in flask.
+### A really really simple 10 minute demo of routes, forms, and templates in flask.

+* Uses Flask (of course) for serving routes
+* Jinja for templating
+* wtforms for forms

 <p align="center">
   <img src="readme.gif" height=500>